mattermost/docs/source/about/cloud-subscriptions.rst

 How can customers trial Mattermost Cloud?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Mattermost Cloud Professional plan is available to try free for up to 14 days.
+* Mattermost Cloud Professional plan includes a 14-day free trial.

 Mattermost Cloud Enterprise offers a discounted proof-of-concept program for a 60-day period.
 The proof-of-concept program includes a dedicated Customer Engineer.